jessicasandagorda/jessicasandagorda/README.md

 - Statistical Analysis & Data Visualization

-- SQL and Big Data Analytics (BigQuery)
+- SQL and Big Data Analytics (BigQuery, Snowflake)

 - Workflow automation and AI-driven insights

-I enjoy participating in data challenges on platforms like Kaggle, where I continuously sharpen my skills.
 I'm enthusiastic about applying data-driven solutions to real-world problems, especially in education and technology sectors.

 Let's connect!
 I'm always eager to collaborate, discuss interesting projects, or explore new opportunities.